yangzhares/mantl/docs/features/create_mesos_cluster.rst

 9. Verify basic Kafka functionality:

-    Connect via SSH to any edge node (see "dev" role in inventory file) using "centos" user.
+    Connect via SSH to any edge node (see "dev" role in the inventory file) using "centos" user.
 Create a topic named "test" with a single partition and one replica::

         kafka-topics.sh --create --zookeeper zookeeper.service.consul:2181 --replication-factor 1 --partitions 1 --topic test